The Glebe: Community

 From the Rideau Canal, two bodies of water jut into the Glebe: Patterson Creek and Brown's Inlet.
 These areas are surrounded by parks and some of the city's most expensive homes.

-The fourth Saturday in May of each year brings the "Great Glebe Garage Sale" to the neighbourhood; every household that participates puts items out for sale, attracting a large contingent of bargain hunters to the area.
+The fourth Saturday in May of each year brings the "Great Glebe Garage Sale" to the neighbourhood, during which every participating household puts items out for sale in hopes of attracting a large contingent of bargain hunters to the area.
 Sellers are expected to donate a portion of the proceeds to a designated charity.

 May is also the time of the Canadian Tulip Festival.
 The largest tulip beds in the National Capital Region are found in Commissioner's Park in the Dow's Lake neighbourhood, next to Dow's Lake.